eonist/eonist.github.io/_posts/2017-07-13-Hierarchical-spatial-algorithm.md

 <img width="1440" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/Screen Shot 2017-05-22 at 02.39.34.png">

+#### The math behind the algorithm
+I spent a full day just thinking about how to figure out how to align the hierarchy.
+Drawing on paper helped a lot as it allows your brain to spend less energy on visualising the design in your head.
+Your also able to see connections you wouldn't be able to see if you just tried to code the algorithm straight away.
+Having spent a day just thinking about the problem and jotting down ideas on how to lay out the code.
+The actual code took about 3-4 hours to write.
+I procrastinated writing it until at around 20:00 when I just said ok lets do this!
+I finished a little after midnight and presented it to team learn-anything.
+Then the next day I spent an hour or two cleaning/refactoring the code up a bit.
+I usually don't attempt to write algorithms at 20:00 at night but since I sort of already had solved it on paper it was just a mater of converting the idea to code and was more implementation work rather than high concept coding.

 #### Future ideas:
 By customizing the vector line styles.
 This spatial algorithm can be used to achieve designs like this: